Fertility Awareness Method & Why Every Woman Should Track Their Cycle

 - Basal Body Temperature (BBT): This is your resting temperature or the temperature of your body first thing in the morning.
 Ovulation, and thus a rise in progesterone, is responsible for a small rise in our core body temperature.
-You will see a slight drop in temperature (about 0.5-1 degree Fahrenheit) and then the next measurement will show a rise to above pre-ovulatory temperatures.
-It is critical to understand, especially for those using FAM as birth control, that temperature is an indicator that ovulation has already happened – past tense!
+You will see a slight drop in temperature (about 0.5-1 degree Fahrenheit).
+The next measurement will show a rise to above pre-ovulatory temperatures.
+It is critical to understand, especially for those using FAM as birth control.
+The temperature is an indicator that ovulation has already happened – past tense!
 So we use this information to plan for future cycles or to know that ovulation occurred in general.

 To obtain the most accurate BBT measurements, you must:

 - Take your temperature at the same time each day – I have my patients set a daily alarm

 - Get the measurement before you get up and start moving in the morning